murlocbrand/deploy/README.md

 		path to the shell script file (default "script.sh")
 ```

+## Rationale
+I had problems with deploying many projects to different machines.
+So I wrote this tool to help me automate the install & deployment process.

 ## Description
 `deploy` reads a JSON-formatted targets file and starts a remote SSH shell session for each valid target entry.
 A specified shell script is then piped to the remote shell and executed.